PRIMED-Ancestry-Inference/PCA_projection/README.md

 shift_size | shift size for LD pruning (default 1000)
 r2_threshold | r2 threshold for LD pruning (default 0.1)
-groups_file | Two-column tsv file of subject_id and group, used to label plots (optional)
+groups_file | Two-column tsv file of subject_id and group, used to label plots (optional) relatedness_estimator | If removing relatedness, the type of estimator to use when running KING.
+Either "robust" or "ibdseg". (default "robust")

 Outputs: